 Careless driving and stunt driving are not criminal charges – they are Highway Traffic Offences (“HTA”).
 Even though they are not criminal offences, careless and stunt driving offences carry significant penalties including, fines, possible imprisonment or both, and should be treated seriously.
 Being found guilty of either of these offences will have a significant impact on one’s day-to-day life, as there is a possibility of driver’s license suspension.
 Further, insurance rates will increase for 3 years, and demerit points will be added to one’s driving abstract.

-Milton Careless Driving & Stunt Driving Lawyer
+Careless Driving & Stunt Driving Lawyer in Milton

 The HTA sets out a broad definition of Careless Driving.
 Thus, an officer will apply their discretion to determine at that moment what is ‘careless’.
 It is not an easily measurable standard.